 Directors – A Curaçao company may have 1 or more directors, who can be corporate bodies or individuals.
-However, a company should have at least one local managing director or a local representative to obtain a business licence or a tax-exempt status.
+However, a company should have at least one local managing director or a local representative to obtain a business license or a tax-exempt status.
 Details of the directors are publicly available.

-Secretary – Curaçao companies may appoint a secretary, but is not mandatory.
+Secretary – Curaçao companies may appoint a secretary but is not mandatory.

 Registered Address – A company must have a registered office in Curaçao.

-General Meeting – In general a general shareholders’ meeting of a B.V. must be held at least once every calendar year, within 8 months of the end of the financial year and must be held on Curaçao.
+General Meeting – In general, a general shareholders’ meeting of a B.V. must be held at least once every calendar year, within 8 months of the end of the financial year and must be held on Curaçao.

 Electronic Signature – Permitted.

 Compliance – Curaçao companies must file annual financial statements and an annual report annually.